 Avoid precipitated withdrawal by waiting to initiate buprenorphine.

-Option 1: Wait for patients to be experiencing at least moderate symptoms of opioid withdrawal: Measure withdrawal symptoms using the Clinical Opioid Withdrawal Score (COWS).
+Option 1: Wait for the patient to have at least moderate symptoms of opioid withdrawal: Measure withdrawal symptoms using the Clinical Opioid Withdrawal Score (COWS).

 COWS: A score of 13 or more equates to moderate withdrawal.